rShetty/pencil/resiliency-in-ds.md

 Write Nothing and Deploy nowhere - Kelsey Hightower

-Though being sarcastic, this pattern has a important message in it.
+The takeaway being:

-Writing less code means less reasons for your system to fail.
+`Writing less code means less reasons for your system to fail`

 ### Pattern 1: Timeouts

 _Stop waiting for an answer_

 The default Go http client has no HTTP timeout.
 This causes your application to leak goroutines.
+When you have a slow/failed downstream service, the go routine waits forever for the reply from downstream service.
 To avoid this problem, it is important that we add timeouts for every http integration point in your application.

 Timeouts in application can help in following ways:

-1. Preventing cascading failures
+#### 1. Preventing cascading failures

 Cascading failures are failures which propogate very quickly to other parts of your system.
 These are very bad if unmanaged.